dhellmann/pymotw-3/source/socketserver/index.rst

-intended to be instantiated and used directly. :class:`TCPServer` uses TCP/IP sockets to communicate. :class:`UDPServer` uses datagram sockets. :class:`UnixStreamServer` and :class:`UnixDatagramServer` use UNIX-domain sockets and are only available on UNIX platforms.
+intended to be instantiated and used directly. :class:`TCPServer` uses TCP/IP sockets to communicate. :class:`UDPServer` uses datagram sockets. :class:`UnixStreamServer` and :class:`UnixDatagramServer` use Unix-domain sockets and are only available on Unix platforms.

 Server Objects
 ==============